developer-ishan/checkers_king/server/src/socket/Documentation.md

 7. end-game - {ends the game and makes the players & spectators leave the board}
 Format :-

+8. head-count - {sending the count of people in the room}
+Format :- roomSocketCnt
 ```

 #### Game-Status-Events